IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

  </tr>
   </tbody>
  </table>
-*Table 3.
-Commands for managing cf apps*
+{: caption="Table 3.
+Commands for managing cf apps" caption-side="top"}

 <table summary="bluemix commands that you can use to manage Bluemix services.">